andre-alves/PHDiff/README.md

 **PHDiff can also provide batch updates for UITableView and UICollectionView changes**, it can be used right on the main queue because it's lightning fast.

-The main goal of this project is to provide a very simple and swifty solution to the array diff problem.

-Pull Requests are welcome.

 ## Requirements